LIV2/GottaGoFastRAM/README.md

 J2-3: Bridge these if you have not fitted the buffer U4

 ## CDTV
+__NOTE: Reported as not working in CDTV.
+I'm not sure why and haven't got one to test with__
 The CDTV's DMAC takes up the first autoconfig slot, so if you intend to use this with a CDTV use the CDTV specific .JED file to program the CPLD

 ## Timing Diagrams